KCurtiss5/Customizable-Blackjack/README.md

 2. Download the code from the repository via any github supported method.
 If you need help, please see: *[cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)*.

 3. Next, navigate to the directory where you downloaded the repository and navigate into src/.
 You can ensure that your python installation includes all of the dependencies this codebase uses with:

-        pip install -r requirements.txt
+ `pip install -r requirements.txt`

 4. Playing the game is rather straightforward.
-Use a command similar to:
+Use a command similar to: `python3 blackjack.py`

-        python3 blackjack.py
 5. When in the menu, interact with the menu by typing in the corresponding number of the action you want to take.
 6. When in the game, your actions are limited to "hit", "stand", "double", and "split".
 Not all of these actions may be usable depending on the rules of blackjack and current game settings.

-## Have fun
+## Have fun!